 Pacific Life is a product provider.
 It is not a fiduciary and therefore does not give advice or make recommendations regarding insurance or investment products.

-Pacific Life refers to Pacific Life Insurance Company and its affiliates, including Pacific Life & Annuity Company.
-Insurance products are issued by Pacific Life Insurance Company in all states except New York and in New York by Pacific Life & Annuity Company.
-Product availability and features may vary by state.
+Pacific Life refers to Pacific Life Insurance Company and its subsidiary Pacific Life & Annuity Company.
+Insurance products can be issued in all states, except New York, by Pacific Life Insurance Company and in all states by Pacific Life & Annuity Company.
+Product/material availability and features may vary by state.
 Each insurance company is solely responsible for the financial obligations accruing under the products it issues.

-Variable insurance products are distributed by Pacific Select Distributors, LLC (member FINRA & SIPC), a subsidiary of Pacific Life Insurance Company (Newport Beach, CA) and an affiliate of Pacific Life & Annuity Company.
-Variable and fixed annuity products are available through licensed third parties.
+Variable insurance products are distributed by Pacific Select Distributors, LLC (member FINRA & SIPC), a subsidiary of Pacific Life Insurance Company and an affiliate of Pacific Life & Annuity Company.

 No bank guarantee • Not a deposit • Not FDIC/NCUA insured • May lose value • Not insured by any federal government agency